-Dozens of TRU Law students heard from a special guest Thursday, October 19 in a joint lecture highlighting the leadership of Indigenous women in the local and global resource justice movement.
+Dozens of TRU Law students heard from an international guest Thursday, October 19 in a joint lecture highlighting the leadership of Indigenous women in the local and global resource justice movement.

 Mariluz Canaquiri, a Latin American Indigenous leader and president of the Kukama Women’s Federation in the northern Amazon region of Peru, spoke about the impact of foreign resource extraction on her Peruvian community and strategies used to raise Indigenous, environmental and social justice concerns about proposed projects.